clay/amphora-html/README.md

 ### Amphora HTML Plugins

-Amphora HTML plugins let you read and modify the data used in rendering just before rendering occurs.
-An amphora plugin is an object with a `render` function like this:
+Amphora HTML plugins let you read and modify the data used in the rendering process just before the data is sent to Handlebars to be templated.
+An Amphora HTML plugin is an object with a `render` function that returns a modified `data` object:

 ```javascript